-Independence Day for many is about bringing the family together and enjoying various holiday activities like parades, picnics, s'more making, fireworks all while avoiding things like heat exhaustion, sunburns, and firework dangers!
-To get the best out of your holiday and summer, we offer the following tips for beating the heat and firework safety!
+Independence Day is a celebration intended to bring the family together and enjoy various holiday activities like parades, picnics, s'more making, and fireworks... all while avoiding things like heat exhaustion, sunburns, and fire dangers!
+To get the best out of your holiday and summer, here are friendly tips to help you beat the heat and maintain firework safety!

 Tips to Beat the Heat